platformer/typst-algorithms/algo.typ

 //   strong-keywords: Whether to have bold keywords.
 //   keywords: List of terms to receive strong emphasis if
 //     strong-keywords is true.
+//   comment-prefix: Content to prepend comments with.
+//   comment-color: Font color for comments.
 //   indent-size: Size of line indentations.
 //   row-gutter: Space between lines.
 //   column-gutter: Space between line numbers and text.